-The Red Gene is out!
+The Red Gene was published in April 2019.
 Paperback version available from Amazon, Foyles, Waterstones and all good bookshops.
 ISBN: 9781912666423.
 Kindle version from Amazon.

 When Rose, a young English nurse with humanitarian ideals, decides to volunteer in the Spanish Civil War, she is little prepared for the experiences that await her.
 Working on one front after another, witness to all the horrors of war, she falls in love with a Republican fighter, Miguel.
 In 1939 as defeat becomes inevitable, Rose is faced with a decision that will change her life and leave her with lasting scars.
 Interspersed with Rose’s story is that of Consuelo, a girl growing up in a staunchly Catholic family on the other side of the ideological divide.
 Never quite belonging, treated unkindly, she discovers at a young age that she was adopted but her attempts to learn more about her origins are largely thwarted.
 It falls to the third generation, to Consuelo’s daughter Marisol, born in the year of Franco’s death and growing up in a rapidly changing Spain, to investigate the dark secrets of her family and find the answers that have until now eluded her mother.